deepflowio/docs/translate/translated/08-integration/03-output/01-query/01-sql.md

 # SQL Syntax

-- Left values do not support spaces, single quotes, or backticks
+- The left-hand side does not support spaces, single quotes, or backticks
-- Single quotes in right values need to be escaped with the escape character `\`
+- Single quotes in the right-hand side need to be escaped with `\`